CanhuiH/movie_social_re/README.md

 data/translation_eval/translation_comparison.csv
 ```

-The next teammate can continue from this file and focus on the evaluation and report-writing stages.
+The next teammate can continue from this file, or from `data/translation_eval/translation_ablation_comparison.csv` if using the ablation study, and focus on the evaluation and report-writing stages.

 Suggested next tasks: